 Conservation Volunteers get a peek at migrating golden eagles (Photo by NCC)

-Each spring, skies across Canada are filled with the sights and sounds of millions of birds arriving home from their southern wintering grounds.
-The four major migration pathways (flyways) in the Americas include:
+Each spring, Canada's skies are filled with the sights and sounds of billions of birds arriving home from their southern wintering grounds.

-From the Canadian Arctic to southern Mexico, these sky-high pathways span the continents and follow prominent natural features, such as coastlines, mountain ranges and river valleys.
-Some bird species only travel along one flyway, while others (species that are more widespread) arrive in Canada via multiple routes during migration.
-The Nature Conservancy of Canada (NCC) protects habitat for more than 300 migratory bird species, ensuring they have areas to rest and feed as well as suitable habitat for nesting.
+From the Canadian Arctic to South America, these sky-high pathways span the continents and follow prominent natural features, such as coastlines, mountain ranges and river valleys.
+Some bird species only travel along one flyway, while species that are more widespread arrive in Canada via multiple migration routes.
+The Nature Conservancy of Canada (NCC) protects habitat for more than 300 migratory bird species, ensuring they have areas to rest and feed as well as habitat for nesting.

-Learn about some of these returning bird species and where you may be able to spot them.
+Learn about some of these returning bird species and where you may be able to spot them, below.

 From May to September, this endangered woodpecker can be found in BC's southern interior region.

-From April to September, this endangered species can be observed on several NCC properties in Saskatchewan during their migration.
+From April to September, this endangered species can be seen on several NCC properties in Saskatchewan.

-From April to August, this brownish-streaked, sparrow-sized bird can be found on all of NCC's grassland natural areas in Alberta, and some properties in Saskatchewan.
+From April to August, this brownish-streaked, sparrow-sized bird can be found on many of NCC's grassland properties in Alberta, Saskatchewan and western Manitoba.

-From May to September, this sparrow-sized bird that has one of the most limited breeding and wintering ranges in North America can be found on the summits of Green and White mountains in the Appalachians in Quebec, and in areas of New Brunswick and Nova Scotia.
+From May to September, this sparrow-sized bird, with one of the most limited breeding and wintering ranges in North America, can be found on the summits of Green and White mountains in the Appalachians in Quebec, and in areas of New Brunswick and Nova Scotia.

-From late April to August, this endangered shorebird can be seen dotting the sand and pebble beaches and saline wetlands.
-NCC properties in Atlantic Canada and the prairies provide stopover and nesting habitat for this species.
+From late April to August, this endangered shorebird can be seen dotting sand and pebble beaches and saline wetlands.
+NCC properties in Atlantic Canada and the Prairies provide stopover and nesting habitat for this species.